Phoenix Sexual Assault Attorneys

 What is sexual assault in Arizona?
 According to Arizona Revised Statutes §13-1406, a person commits sexual assault by “intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person without consent of such person.”

-• Intoxicated;
+• Intoxicated

-• Unconscious;
+• Unconscious

-• Mentally ill;
+• Mentally ill

-• Under the age of consent in Arizona;
+• Under the age of consent in Arizona

-• Consenting out of fear;
+• Consenting out of fear

 phoenix sexual assault penalties

-Penalties for Sexual Assault in Arizona
+What are the Penalties for Sexual Assault in Arizona?

 Sexual assault, including the crime of rape, is a Class 2 felony in Arizona.
 However, the exact penalties of a sexual assault conviction depend on the facts surrounding the case.
-A few of the factors that might influence sex crimes charges may include:
+A few of the factors that can influence sex crimes charges may include:

 • Age of the victim